pdjr-archive/venus-signalk-tank-service/README.md

    Use ```SIGNALK_SERVER = '127.0.0.1:3000'``` if Signal K is
    running on its default port on the Venus host.

-   SIGNALK_TANKS specifies which tanks on SIGNALK_HOST should be maintained as Venus services.
+   SIGNALK_TANKS specifies which tanks on SIGNALK_SERVER should be maintained as Venus services.
    Setting ```SIGNALK_TANKS = []``` will cause all the tanks
-   available on SIGNALK_HOST will be automatically processed.
+   available on SIGNALK_SERVER to be automatically processed.

-   If you want to process just some tanks or you want to adjust the value Signal K returns for tank capacity, then you can specify the tanks you want to process.
+   If you want to process just some tanks or you want to adjust the value Signal K returns for tank capacity, then you must specify the tanks you want to process.
 For example:
    ```
    SIGNALK_TANKS = [